iavofficial/IAVFrontendFramework/README.md

     }

 ```
 To customize the tabGroup you have to import a css or scss file and set the following constants in the css root property with the hexcolorcode you want.
-If you dont use this possibility the default colors appear.
+If you don't use this possibility the default colors will appear.

 ```javascript
 --borderColor-right-active //here you can set the color of the right border when a tab is active